Midtown Tower

-Midtown Tower (ミッドタウンタワー, Middotaun tawā) is a mixed-use skyscraper in Akasaka, Minato, Tokyo.
+Midtown Tower (ミッドタウンタワー, Middotaun tawā) is a mixed-use skyscraper in Akasaka, Minato, Tokyo, Japan.
 Completed in 2007, it is the tallest of the six buildings within the Tokyo Midtown complex, at 248.1 m, and was the tallest building in Tokyo until 2014.

 Construction

 Located at the center of the Tokyo Midtown development, Midtown Tower is the tallest of the six buildings located within the complex.
 At 248.1 m, it was the tallest building in Tokyo from the completion of primary construction in January 2007 until the completion of Toranomon Hills in 2014.
 Its official grand opening was on March 31, 2007, though the offices had been open since February.
 The building was designed by Chicago-based architectural firm Skidmore, Owings and Merrill with help from Nikken Sekkei Ltd. and built by the Takenaka and Taisei Corporations.